Mykola Vilinsky: Early years and education

 Mykola Mykolayovych Mykola was born on 2/14 May 1888, (Note: the Russian Empire was still using old style dates in the 19th century, rendering his lifespan as 2 May 1888 – 7 September 1956.) in Holta, in the Russian Empire, now part of the Ukrainian city of Pervomaisk.
 He had an older sister, Tamara.
-Vilinsky's wife Olena Petrovna was a descendant of the Baroque era composer Josse Boutmy, who belonged to a family of musicianship from Ghent known as the Boutmy Dynasty.
+Vilinsky's wife Olena Petrivna was a descendant of the Baroque era composer Josse Boutmy, who belonged to a family of musicianship from Ghent known as the Boutmy Dynasty.
 His father Mykola Oleksandrovych Vilinsky was the mayor of Ananiv.
 The family on his father's side was descended from a Polish nobleman, Tomasz Wiliński.